Home

 The nest is a spherical arrangement of twigs built in the crown of tall trees.

-Various subspecies are recognised, but the original pale form first described on Singapore Island in 1822 by Sir Stamford Raffles now appears extinct in that country (though it still survives in Peninsular Malaysia).
-The species becomes darker in the more northerly parts of the Malay Peninsula and southern Thailand, as well as in Borneo.
+Various subspecies are recognised, but the original pale form first described on Singapore Island in 1822 by Sir Stamford Raffles, Ratufa affinis affinis, now appears extinct in that country (although it still survives in Peninsular Malaysia and elsewhere).
+This subspecies becomes darker in the more northerly parts of the Malay Peninsula and southern Thailand, as well as in Borneo.

-The subspecies illustrated here (R. a. sandakanensis) inhabits northeast Borneo, including Sabah.
+The subspecies illustrated in Figures 1 and 2 (R. a. baramensis) inhabits northeast Borneo, including Sabah.
 It is easily recognised by its large size, dark upperparts, pale underparts and orange cheeks and throat.

 The Cream-coloured Giant Squirrel (including its darker cousins) occurs in southern Burma and southern Thailand, Peninsular Malaysia, Sumatra (including the Riau Archipelago) and Borneo.